APSIS-ANALYSIS/PERIGEE/README.md

 3. After the libraries are installed, one has to modify the configuration file in the [conf](conf) folder, following the steps [here](docs/configure_perigee_guide.md). *If you are on Sherlock@Stanford, you do not need to do anything at this step.
 The CMake configuration file for Sherlock is [here](conf/stanford_sherlock.cmake).
 As long as you have your machine named as `sherlock`, PERIGEE will load the proper CMake file and compile the code*.

+## Build
-4. Do an out-of-source build.
-Create a folder `build` out of the PERGIEE source directory.
+We need to first create a folder `build` out of the PERGIEE source directory.
 Enter the folder, and run the following command to build a suite of heat equation solvers.
 ```sh
 CMake ~/PERIGEE/examples/nonlinear_heat_eqn/
 make